tattoo questions and answers

-The last few years I have been in a massive tattoo machine trial period, using all sorts of coil machines, rotaries, and air driven tattoo machines.
-I have come to the conclusion that out of Coil machines, I love the machines I have that are made from Iko out of France.
-Aaron Cane machines are great and I also like Fk Irons, there are a ton of great tattoo machine builders out there!
+I've been in a massive tattoo machine trial period, using all sorts of coil machines and rotary tattoo machines.
+Out of Coil machines, I love the machines I have that are made from Iko out of France.
+Aaron Cane machines are great and I also love Fk Irons, there are a lot of great tattoo machine builders out there!
 To say one is the best versus another is hard to say, it's all personal preference.
-As far as rotary machines I like the Stigma Bizarre V2, Stigma Hyper V2, NeoTat and InkJecta, and I had a good run with Neuma but I no longer use them anymore.
-There are a lot of great machines out there and these that I mentioned are my personal favorites.
+As far as rotary machines I love the FK Irons Xion Pen and the Inkjecta flite V.1, V.2 and the Nano!
+There are a lot of great tattoo machines out there and these that I mentioned are my personal favorites.
 Companies are coming out with new and improved tattoo machines all the time, so my opinion could change but that is where it stands as of now.

 What kind of camera do you use to photograph your tattoos?

 There are a lot of good cameras out there, but I have the Nikon D-5000.
 I love it.

 How do you decide to do a tattoo in black & gray/gray monochrome or full-color?